How Long Does a Web Application Penetration Test Take?

 Testing Restrictions

-This is probably common sense, but I’ll include it here just to be thorough.
-Any time restrictions placed on your test team is going to result in a longer testing timeline.
-For example, if you can only test during certain hours in a day.
-This generally results in the same amount of testing being spread over a longer period of time.
+It is worth noting, although it may be common sense, that any time restrictions placed on your test team will result in a longer testing timeline.
+For example, if you can only test during certain hours in a day, this generally results in the same amount of testing being spread over a longer period of time.

 Once contracts are signed, the execution phase is the longest period of time that needs to be scheduled.
-And, the amount of time will be based on several factors, the most important of which is application size.
+The total amount of time will be based on several factors, the most important of which is application size.

-If you still have questions or want to start planning for a web application penetration test please reach out.
-We’d be happy to help.
+If you have questions or want to start planning for a web application penetration test please reach out

 About the Author: